tlslink/anylink-client/README.md

 > This software can save passwords(optional) in the Keychain of the operating system, but you should evaluate whether your usage scenarios allow saving passwords and avoid potential security risks.
 >
-> This project serves as a demonstration of how to use [sslcon](https://github.com/tlslink/sslcon).

 ## Screenshot